FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 * *method*: `ROBOT` uses 4 different algorithms to generate a module.  `TOP`, `BOT`, `STAR` (all from the SLME method), and `MIREOT`.
 The first two will create a module  below or above the seed classes (the classes of interest in the target ontology) respectively.
 The `STAR` method creates a module by pulling all the properties and axioms of the seed classes but nothing else. `MIREOT` uses a different methods and offers some more options, in particular when it comes to how many levels up or down (parent and children) are needed.
 * *input*: this argument is to specify the target ontology you want to extract a module from.
 It can be the original artefact or a filtered version of it.
-* *imports*: this argument allows to specific whether or not to include imported ontologies.
+* *imports*: this argument allows to specify whether or not to include imported ontologies.
 Note that the default is to do so using the value `include`.
 Choose `exclude` otherwise.
 * *term-file*: the text file holding the list of classes of interested identified by their iri (e.g. http://purl.obolibrary.org/obo/UBERON_0001235 # adrenal cortex)
 * *intermediates*: specific to the `MIREOT` method, it allows to let the algorithm know how much or how little to extract.
 It has 3 levels (`all`,`minimal`, `none`).
 * *output*: the path to the owl file holding the results of the module extraction